KATBlackCoder/LudoLingo/README.md

    - `deepseek-r1:32b` (if using Option A or C)
    - `ludolingo` (if using Option D - 7B)
    - `ludolingo-qwen14b` (if using Option D - 14B Qwen)
+   - `ludolingo-deepseek-r1-14b` (if using Option D - 14B DeepSeek-R1)

 **Note:** LudoLingo automatically converts your pod ID to the full RunPod URL: `https://abc123def456-11434.proxy.runpod.net`